At a Glance

 - Company: Join a reputable school in Derbyshire dedicated to transforming young lives.

-- Benefits: Enjoy term-time work with potential for permanent roles and a supportive community.
+- Benefits: Enjoy term-time work with potential for permanent positions and a supportive culture.

-- Why this job: Make a real impact on students with special needs while working in a positive atmosphere.
+- Why this job: Make a real difference in the lives of students with special educational needs.

 - Qualifications: GCSE English & Maths at C or above; experience with SEND is a plus.